 Determining if online courses are a fit.

-Learning how to use ANGEL, the course management system.
+Learning how to use Canvas, the course management system.

 Learning how to use the internet and to troubleshoot basic problems with computers.